felleg/felleg.gitlab.io-backup/content/posts/20220806-overcoming-learning-anxiety.md

 Indeed, not every word in a book is going to be useful information to *you*.
 It is up to you to determine what information is worth going back to or not.
+Some books will not resonate with you as much as anticipated and contain few nuggets.
+Some will contain so many nuggets that your highlighter will run it before you reach the end of the book.
+These things are hard to predict.

-However, once again, I faced a problem: What good was it to highlight in a book if that meant I had to keep going back to the book to find these nuggets, or worse, re-understand the context in which that nugget made sense?
+Once again, though, I faced a problem: What good was it to highlight in a book if that meant I had to keep going back to the book to find these nuggets, or worse, re-understand the context in which that nugget made sense?
 Again, I could hear Gabrielle's wise statement in the back of my